The Key to Compliance for Illinois Craft Cultivation & Infuser Licensing

 Despite a rocky road with drugs now used to help people suffering from physical pain and medical conditions, Illinois is coming around to the use of one of the healthiest options: marijuana.

 The state finally legalized medical marijuana in 2013 following decades of heroic advocacy.
 Then, adult-use went live on New Year’s Day 2020, creating extra cause for celebration.

 Its dense population and popular embrace of cannabis are likely to put Illinois at the forefront of the industry in the decade to come.
 We want you and your business to be at the forefront of this pivotal movement.

 We’re available to help pioneers in the Land of Lincoln forge a new trail.
-Reach out to the experts at Higher Yields Cannabis Consulting for a free consultation.
-And be sure to check out the free Illinois Cannabis Licensing Webinar and participate in a free Q&A session to get all your questions answered.
+Reach out to the experts at Higher Yields Cannabis Consulting for a consultation.
+And be sure to check out the Illinois Cannabis Licensing Webinar and participate in a Q&A session to get all your questions answered.